Winter Things to Do

 You’re going to need a hearty breakfast this morning, and nothing says hearty like The Morning Mullet (eggs and hash browns atop biscuits and gravy) at the aptly named Mullets.
 The décor is everything you’d hope for in a place called Mullets, but the food here means business.
 Business in the front, party in the back (on their patio overlooking the Des Moines River).

 Why such a big breakfast?
-Because next up, we’re heading out east to Pleasant Hill to hit the slopes (er, sleds) at Sleepy Hollow.
-If the idea of sliding down multiple 1,000-foot runs excites you, but the idea of climbing back up the hill gives you a stitch in your side, fear not!
-There’s a chairlift to whisk you and your crew up for another (and another…and another) trip back down.
-You can choose a tube or a sled; the only requirement is that sliders are at least five years old.
+Because next up, we’re heading up north to Boone to hit the slopes at Seven Oaks.
+If the idea of sliding down multiple runs excites you, but the idea of climbing back up the hill gives you a stitch in your side, fear not!
+There’s two chairlifts to whisk you and your crew up for another (and another…and another) trip back down.
+You can choose a tube, skis or a snowboard; the only requirement is that sliders are at least four years old.
 Wait, there is a second requirement: you must love things that are awesome.
 If you check both boxes, you’re golden.
-Maybe just don’t wax your sled.
-Seven Oaks is also totally tubular, but also offers skiing and snowboarding as well!

 After you’ve worked up a good sweat on the slopes and burned off at least one of those breakfast biscuits, you can head over to Social Eats & Crafts in nearby Pleasant Hill.
 Featuring comfort food like Three Cheese Mac, Shepherd’s Pie, and a dozen types of burgers, along with 30 draft beers, it’s a great family-friendly place to recharge and catch the game.
 For the next stop on your adventure, you won’t have to travel far because Social Eats & Crafts is located inside The Great Escape.
 It’s almost easier to list the things that The Great Escape isn’t than what it is, but we’ll give it a shot: boutique bowling alley, laser tag, arcade, and virtual reality adventure.
 In a word: fun.